FatemehEsfahani/Probabilistic-Nucleus-Decomposition/README.md

 git clone https://github.com/FatemehEsfahani/Probabilistic-Nucleus-Decomposition.git
 </pre>

-This will create a directory "Probabilistic-Nucleus-Decomposition" with the current code of this project.
+This will create a directory "Probabilistic-Nucleus-Decomposition" with the current codes of this project.
 The subdirectories created are "src" and "lib".

 Copy the source files you changed to "pcode/src".